For immediate release:

 “Going 15 Rounds With Jerry Izenberg: A Collection Of Interviews With The Legendary Columnist” highlights Izenberg’s career and some of his favorite stories.
 The timing of the book’s release was planned to coincide with Izenberg’s 90th birthday, Sept.
 10.

-Going 15 Rounds With Jerry Izenberg is currently available as an ebook at some online book stores, including:
+Going 15 Rounds With Jerry Izenberg is currently available as a paperback and as an ebook at several online stores.

 A great storyteller